rackerlabs/docs-dedicated-load-balancer-v3/docs/common-gs/get-credentials.rst

 1. `Log in to the MyRackspace portal`_ with your Rackspace account number, username, and password.

-2. After you log in, click your **Username** on the upper right side of the top navigation menu.
+2. After you log in, click your **Username** on the upper-right side of the top navigation menu.
 Then, click **Profile Settings** to open the user page.

 3. On the User page, copy and save the API access **Username** to a file.